altheapitt/USERNAME.github.io/essays/the-bigger-picture.md

 <img class="ui tiny left circular floated image" src="../images/head-brain.png">

-  My main drive to major in Computer Science at the University of Hawai'i at Mānoa was learning how to do website development.  my lWithittle and new experience of doing so, I am still living for it.
+  My main drive to major in Computer Science at the University of Hawai'i at Mānoa was learning how to do website development.
+Little did I know how important understanding the bigger picture of design frameworks would be, especially when dealing with my future in website development.

 ## What am I thinking?